gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Easier configuration of `Test.forkEvery` from Kotlin

 It is now easier to configure the `forkEvery` property of `Test` tasks from Kotlin to set the maximum number of test classes to execute in a forked test process.
-The property nullability is now coherent and instead of requiring to use its `setForkEvery(<number>)` setter you can now simply assign it a value:
+Instead of requiring to use its `setForkEvery(<number>)` setter you can now simply assign it a value:

 ```kotlin
 tasks.test {